thycotic/dsv-docs/product/cli-ref/client.md

 #### Search

-The *search* command accepts as its *--query* parameter the name of a role, and searches for clients having that role.
+The *search* command accepts as its *--query* parameter the name of a Role, and searches for clients having that Role.

 ```bash
 thy client search --query dev-role